stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 }
 ```

-Swift would derive the following properties:
+Swift should derive the following properties:

 ``` swift
 extension Result {